Beckhoff-USA-Community/XTS_Base/Documentation/docs/CodeReference/Objects/MoverList.md

 > The Mover List object provides a way to group Movers together and issue commands to every Mover in the list.
 Alternatively, commands can be sent to individual movers within the list based on their geographic proximity to a track position.

-Many of the methods and properties below are are based on corresponding methods available and documented in the [Mover](./Mover.md) object.
+Many of the methods and properties below are group commands based on corresponding methods available and documented in the singular [Mover](./Mover.md) object.

 ## Setup & Execution